tsili852/NetworkingLibrary/README.md

 }

 ```
 You will see that in the getListeningPacketName() method that it returns "myPacket".
 This is the name of the packet that we will be waiting to get sent to the server.
-When the packet comes in the handlePacket method is called and is passed two parameters, the User the packet came from and the Packet itself.
+When the packet comes in the handlePacket method is called and is passed two parameters: the User the packet came from and the Packet itself.
 For now we will just have it print out "Got the packet!".
 All we need to do now is add the event listener to the module which we will do in the MyModule class.

 ```java
 public class MyModule extends NEServerModule {